bcace/bcace.github.io/tay.md

 ![plot3](/plot3.png)

-Comparing `CpuTree` and `CpuGrid` we can see that grids perform better for all three interaction radii:
+Comparing `CpuTree` and `CpuHashGrid` we can see that grids perform better for all three interaction radii:

 ![plot4](/plot4.png)